 Fox files trademark to make ‘Ok Boomer’ meme into a TV show.
-Uh…Ok, Boomers
+Uh . . .
+Ok, Boomers

 And it’s also just a terrible idea.

 The lag time to get a TV show to air simply does not mesh with the mayfly nature of memes and internet jokes.
-The star power of William Shatner couldn’t save CBS’s short-lived 2010 sitcom S*&#T My Dad Says that was based on a Twitter feed of quotes from writer Justin Halpern’s dad.
+The star power of William Shatner couldn’t save CBS’s short-lived 2010 sitcom Sh*!
+My Dad Says, which was based on a Twitter feed of quotes from writer Justin Halpern’s dad.
 And that same year, CBS bought the rights to the @shhdonttellsteve Twitter account (a log of things someone’s roommate named Steve apparently said), and ABC announced it was developing a series based on the Awkward Family Photos blog, which, despite having Joe Russo and Anthony Russo attached to direct and executive produce, apparently never made it to air.

-Fox, learn something from 2010’s death spiral of internet joke TV shows and just say “no” to “Ok boomers.”
+Fox, learn something from 2010’s death spiral of internet-joke TV shows and just say “no” to “Ok boomers.”